mate-academy/py-fastapi-city-temperature-management-api/README.md

     ```
     pip install -r requirements.txt
     ```
 4. Set up your environment variables.
-Create a .env file in the root directory and add your environment variables following .env.example
+Create a .env file in the root directory and add your environment variables following .env.example.
+To get weather api key you need to register at To get one you need to register on [Weather API](https://www.weatherapi.com/)

 5. Run migrations:
    ```